qwykx/sp-dev-fx-webparts/README.md

 > This sample can also be opened with [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).
 Visit <https://aka.ms/spfx-devcontainer> for further instructions.

+## Automated release

+Push a tag that matches the pattern `v*` (for example, `v1.11.0`) to trigger the workflow defined in `.github/workflows/package-and-release.yml`.
+The workflow installs dependencies, runs `gulp bundle --ship` followed by `gulp package-solution --ship`, and publishes the generated package at `sharepoint/solution/react-page-navigator.sppkg` as a GitHub release asset.
+You can also run the workflow manually and supply a tag name if you prefer to create the release on demand.

 ## Contributors

 * [Aakash Bhardwaj](https://github.com/aakashbhardwaj619)